- Master of Science

 The program's admission requirements are as follows:

-- Must have passed National Dental Board Examination - Part I at the time of application and Part 2 upon entrance to the program.
+- Must have passed National Board Dental Examination - Part I at the time of application and Part 2 upon entrance to the program or the Integrated Exam (INBDE).

 - Must have earned a D.M.D./D.D.S. degree, or its equivalent.